Legal Online Poker Sites in Iowa

-Iowa is home to 22 casinos, a state-run lottery and pari-mutuel wagering at two horse racetracks and greyhound parks.
+Iowa is home to 22 casinos, a state-run lottery and pari-mutuel wagering at two horse racetracks and a greyhound park.
 The state legalized sports betting in May 2019, going live with both retail and online and mobile sports betting in August 2019.

 What Iowa does not have is legal, regulated online poker.

 However, that doesn’t mean you can’t play online poker in Iowa on sites that operate under US sweepstakes laws.

 Global Poker Accepts Iowa Poker Players

 In 2012, the Iowa Senate approved a bill legalizing online poker, but it died in the House.
 Another online poker bill died at the committee level in 2013.
 In 2014, Iowa lawmakers were monitoring legal online poker in New Jersey, Delaware and Nevada, to see what worked and if it could work in Iowa.

 The plan was to consider another online poker bill in 2015, but that didn’t happen.
 In fact, that plan to consider online poker legislation in the future was the last word on the subject from the Iowa Legislature.

 Will Iowa Ever Regulate Real Money Online Poker?